 Ultimately, product managers need to be flexible and have the ability to balance these three elements to make decisions that keep the product in line with the SaaS business’ objectives.

 Challenges SaaS Product Managers Face

 SaaS product managers face numerous challenges when balancing the business, user experience and technology needs of a SaaS business.

 Firstly, prioritising the product roadmap is a big challenge.
 The product manager needs to decide what to build, when and how they can tackle key user problems, business needs and technology requirements.
 Their roadmap can be derailed by numerous aspects, such as a lack of resources and customer integration requests steering the product development team away from the core product.

-With unscheduled delays it can make forecasting accurate time estimates for feature development on the product roadmap difficult.
-As developers are unsure on how long a ticket will take to complete.
+With unscheduled delays, it can make forecasting accurate time estimates for feature development on the product roadmap difficult.
+As developers are unsure of how long a ticket will take to complete.
 Resulting in the expectations from the leadership team being delayed and needing to know what a realistic delivery date for a feature actually is.

 Blocked by Silos

 Another big challenge in product management is breaking down an organisation’s silos.
 For instance, R&D, Sales and Operations.
-The SaaS product manager needs to align teams within an organisation to make sure everyone is on the same page, to understand what they are doing.
+The SaaS product manager needs to align teams within an organisation to make sure everyone is on the same page and to understand what they are doing.